machal/cssmine-content/css3-text-overflow.md

 CSS3 Text Overflow – A Way To Wrap Text
 =======================================

-This is a way of limiting text that exceed the width of an element and inserting 3 dots.
+This is a way of limiting text that exceeds the width of the element and inserting 3 dots.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 text-overflow: ( clip | ellipsis | <_string_> );
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When showing `text-overflow: ellipsis` in my lectures, I always get two kinds of reactions.
-One half of the audience is bored, saying: „Hm, I have been using this for two years already…“ And the other half?
+One half of the audience is bored, saying: "Hm, I have been using this for two years already…" And the other half?
 Enthusiastically taking notes:
-„I must use this first thing tomorrow!“
+"I must use this first thing tomorrow!"

 However, the catch when using the `ellipsis` value is that it will apply to a single line of text in block elements and 3 dots ("…") will be shown if the line